Turbo Takeaways

 Saving for retirement should be a top priority for Americans who haven’t yet retired.
 If you’re already retired, it's essential to create and stick to a budget to ensure you’ll be able to keep up with your living expenses, both now and in the future.

-If you’re finding it difficult to do this because of mounting debt repayments, we recommend talking to a debt professional to find the right debt relief program for seniors.
+If you’re finding it difficult to do this because of mounting debt repayments, talk to a debt professional to find the right debt relief program for seniors.
 You may need to consolidate or settle your debts, depending on how much you owe.

-For some seniors, it may be more urgent to get rid of as much debt as possible to make ends meet.
+Some seniors may need to eliminate debt quickly to make ends meet.
 For such cases, bankruptcy may be the right option.
 When you’re retired, ready access to credit may not be as important, as retirees often find that they may not often run into situations where you may need new credit urgently.

 As a result, the consequences and negative after-effects of filing for bankruptcy may not seem like they are as big as they may seem for someone younger.
-However, we recommend speaking to a bankruptcy lawyer if you’re considering this option, so you understand all the aspects and implications of filing for Chapter 7 or 13.
+However, it's best to consult a bankruptcy lawyer if you’re considering this option, so you understand all the aspects and implications of filing for Chapter 7 or 13.